 Goods train derails at Nagercoil railway station

-A portion of the goods train carrying about 2500 metric tons of rice derailed at Nagercoil railway junction.
+A goods train carrying about 2,500 tonnes of ration rice derailed at Nagercoil railway junction.

-Railway police said that the train, which arrived here from Telangana, reached the station in the early hours of Sunday.
-Following the derailment of the ration rice laden goods train, two 2-wheelers were damaged.
+Railway police said the train from Telangana reached the station in the early hours of Sunday.
+Following the derailment of the train, two two-wheelers were damaged.
+The reason for the mishap is being investigated.

-A railway official in Tirunelveli said that only one pair of wheels of the guard van of the goods train had jumped out of the track while it was being moved to the yard.
+A railway official in Tirunelveli said only one pair of wheels of the guard van of the goods train jumped off the track while it was being moved to the yard.

 Read more...